Island Lake Wind River Range

 Hiking the Pole Creek Trail to Island Lake

 Getting a start just after sunrise I hoisted my pack and hit the Pole Creek Trail.
 There are numerous trails and intersections on this trip, with the Pole Creek Trail occupying the first 6 miles.
-This first segment is a long very gradual climb through pine forest.
+This first segment is a long very gradual climb through the pine forest.
 The monotony here is broken by the constant dodging of endless piles of horse manure.
-Aside from hikers you’ll be sharing the next 12 or so miles with horse packers.
+Aside from hikers, you’ll be sharing the next 12 or so miles with horse packers.

 View from Photographer’s Point #66345 Purchase

-After the first four miles in forest the trail begins to enter several meadows.
+After the first four miles in the forest, the trail begins to enter several meadows.
 At about five miles you reach the first milestone, Photographer’s Point.
 For most, Photographer’s Point at 10,400′, is a mandatory resting place at the beginning or end of a trip.
 It’s also a turnaround destination for day-hikers.
-Going in, this is the first real wide open view of the rugged terrain which you’re hiking into.
+Going in, this is the first real wide-open view of the rugged terrain which you’re hiking into.
 From a deep yawning canyon to the great peaks on the Continental Divide, it’s an awesome unforgettable scene.
 Gazing upon this chaotic landscape you’ll wonder how in the world your trail will navigate through it.

 Seneca Lake, Wind River Range #66350 Purchase

-The next major milestone, and my first night’s destination is Seneca Lake.
+The next major milestone and my first night’s destination is Seneca Lake.
 However, before you reach this large scenic lake the trail quickly dips to its lowest point, around 9800′.
 Then it mercilessly climbs back up to around 10,300′ in half a mile.
 Towards the end of the first day with a fully loaded multi-day pack, this stretch is no fun!

 At the end of the switchbacks on a low ridge is the reward for all your hard work.
-Spread out before you is a shimmering blue lake set in a cliff bound bowl.
+Spread out before you is a shimmering blue lake set in a cliff-bound bowl.
 Beyond which are the peaks first seen at Photographer’s Point, although now they are much closer.
-From here to far end of Seneca Lake the trail scenically winds its way just above the water.
+From here to the far end of Seneca Lake the trail scenically winds its way just above the water.

-Trail to Island Lake, Wind River Range #66351 Purchase
+The trail to Island Lake, Wind River Range #66351 Purchase

 Although Island Lake is only a little more than two miles further, Seneca Lake makes a good end to the first day for a couple of reasons.
 For one, the first day of a long trip is often the most difficult, due to a fully loaded pack.
 Secondly, and perhaps more importantly, is the availability of campsites at Island Lake.
 For the average hiker getting to Island Lake in one day will mean arriving in mid to late afternoon.
 Since this is the number one destination for nearly every party, most campsites will be occupied long before you get there.

 Camping at Seneca Lake on the first night will allow for an early arrival at Island Lake, when some of the best sites may soon be vacated.
-At the far north end of Seneca there are several campsites tucked away among the rocks.
-With a bit of difficulty I was able to find a marginal site, although with little shade from the hot sun.
+At the far north end of Seneca, there are several campsites tucked away among the rocks.
+With a bit of difficulty, I was able to find a marginal site, although with little shade from the hot sun.
 But it fit the bill for my needs.

 Island Lake Wind River Range #66366 Purchase